Streetlights (Bonnie Raitt album): Recording and music

 Bonnie Raitt was allotted $10,000 by Warner Bros.
 Records to record Streetlights, which was the least amount of money she had received to record an album.
 Warner Bros. was unhappy with the lengthy production surrounding her previous album, Takin' My Time, and the company limited her expenses.
 The two parties eventually agreed on an advance of more money, on the condition Raitt would choose a producer with a history of commercial success.
 Raitt chose Jerry Ragovoy, who had worked with musicians such as Janis Joplin and Dionne Warwick.
 Ragovoy felt Raitt's music was bogged down by blues music, and wanted to produce an album with a more slick and polished pop sound.
 Raitt did not like Ragovoy's decision, but acquiesced, and Streetlights was recorded during mid-1974.

 Critics have described Streetlights as Raitt's first attempt to record music for a mainstream audience.
 In contrast to the eclectic and laid-back sound of her first three albums, Streetlights features simpler arrangements with more string instrumentation, influenced by pop and R&B music.
 It is Raitt's only album in which she does not play the slide guitar.
 Session musician Freebo said Raitt was negatively affected by the more professional production of Streetlights.
 "The environment changed her singing.
 She was in a professional world with Streetlights, and had to act like one" said Freebo.
 Nine of the ten tracks on the album are covers of songs by musicians such as Joni Mitchell, James Taylor, and John Prine.
 The one original track, "Ain't Nobody Home", was written by Ragovoy.

 Release and reception

 Streetlights was released in September 1974, by Warner Bros.
-Streetlights reached number eighty on the Billboard Top LPs & Tapes chart and number 129 on the Cashbox Top 100 Albums chart.
+Streetlights reached number eighty on the Billboard Top LPs & Tape chart and number 129 on the Cashbox Top 100 Albums chart.
 To support the album, Raitt went on a North American tour with Jackson Browne, from September 13 to November 24.
 On two stops in Boston and Washington, D.C., Raitt was accompanied by blues musicians Roosevelt Sykes and Sippie Wallace.